hashicorp/consul/website/source/docs/agent/http/snapshot.html.markdown

 When using the `GET` method, Consul will perform an atomic, point-in-time snapshot of the Consul server state.

-Snapshots are exposed as zip archives which internally contain the Raft metadata required to restore, as well as a binary serialized version of the Consul server state.
-In addition to the CRC provided by zip, the contents are covered internally by SHA-256 hashes.
+Snapshots are exposed as gzipped tar archives which internally contain the Raft metadata required to restore, as well as a binary serialized version of the Consul server state.
+The contents are covered internally by SHA-256 hashes.
 These hashes are verified during snapshot restore operations.
+The structure of the archive is internal to Consul and not intended to be used other than for restore operations.
-The structure of the zip archive is internal to Consul and not intended to be used other than for restore operations.
-In particular, the zip archives are not designed to be edited.
+In particular, the archives are not designed to be modified before a restore.

 By default, the datacenter of the agent is queried; however, the `dc` can be provided using the "?dc=" query parameter.